 The rooms are beautiful and very thoughtfully decorated, the beds are lovely and the hotel makes you feel so at home from the first minute.
 The staff were also extremely friendly, which also added to our positive experience.
 (We also want to say a big thank you to Johan for all the help and awesome tips.)

-Anana Ecological Resort is located just outside of Ao Nang in a very quiet environment surrounded by lush green landscapes.
+The Pavillons Anana Krabi is located just outside of Ao Nang in a very quiet environment surrounded by lush green landscapes.
 There is also a free shuttle that takes you to Ao Nang or the hotel’s private beach several times a day.

 The view from the rooftop bar at sunset is breathtaking.
 To top it off, the electric long-tail boat trip (see details above) was one of the best we have ever done.
 You can tell we’re pretty impressed with this hotel now, right?
 Our conclusion: great value for money, great concept, would gladly stay again anytime!
-We can highly recommend the Anana Ecological Resort.
+We can highly recommend this hotel.

-You can view and book the hotel here: Anana Ecological Resort
+You can view and book the hotel here: The Pavillons Anana Krabi

 5. Other worthwhile Thailand beach destinations